zephyrproject-rtos/zephyr/doc/connectivity/usb/device/usb_device.rst

 With the CDC ACM UART node from above and ``zephyr,console`` property of the chosen node, we can describe that CDC ACM UART is to be used with the console.
-A similar overlay file is used by :ref:`cdc-acm-console`.
+A similar overlay file is used by the :zephyr:code-sample:`usb-cdc-acm-console` sample.

 .. code-block:: devicetree